 The type of system you choose should depend on your HVAC contractor’s recommendations.
 However, listed below are common HVAC systems installed in Raleigh followed by a short description:

-- Ductless mini splits are compact HVAC systems capable of delivering both heated and cooled air.
+- Ductless Air Conditioners are compact HVAC systems capable of delivering both heated and cooled air.
 The system components consist of an outside condensing unit and interior cooling/heating heads.
 Many of these systems are capable of supporting multiple heads, meaning one exterior condensing unit can operate one or several heads at the same time.
 This feature gives the user unmatched control over zone cooling and heating.

 - Air-source heat pumps are highly efficient systems that transfer heat from both the inside and outside air to produce desired comfort levels.